 For all the confidence from Cook and in the camp, there has to be a chance, given the paucity and duration of flights, that he does not make it back for Thursday morning's toss.
 That eventuality would mean that England would field two debutants at the top of the order for the first time since 1937, when Len Hutton and Jim Parks Jr made their bow, and a new captain, Root.
 Cook would also have to wait to overtake Alec Stewart as England's most capped Test cricketer.

 There is more at work over the next two days than just the opener's spot, though.
 Remarkably, the only certainty is that Root will bat No 3.
 It appears that Moeen Ali will be promoted to No 5, with Ben Stokes and Jonny Bairstow to follow.
-Chris Woakes and Adil Rashid will complete for an all-rounder's spot, Stuart Broad will win his 99th cap, and Gareth Batty - at least for Chittagong, where it should be slow and low - looks likely to make up a three-seam, three spin attack.
+Chris Woakes and Adil Rashid will complete the allrounder's slots, Stuart Broad will win his 99th cap, and Gareth Batty - at least for Chittagong, where it should be slow and low - looks likely to make up a three-seam, three spin attack.

 Which leaves No 4.
 Gary Ballance is the man in possession, and he made an unbeaten 27 - albeit slightly shakily - against a BCB XI in Chittagong on Saturday.
 Twenty-seven, coincidentally, is what he averaged against Pakistan on the return to the side in the summer.
 The fact that Alex Hales and James Vince are not to retain their places may work in Ballance's favour, but he is fighting off competitors on two fronts.